MahmadSharaf/Cheat-Sheets/Machine Learning/Machine Learning.md

       - Even after tuning, decision trees can often still overfit.
       - Usually need an ensemble of trees for better generalization performance.

-### Model Training/Tunning

-Machine learning models depend on input data, output data, and understanding the relationship between the two. *bias* and *variance* affect the relationship between input and output data.

-#### Learning Curve

-- It used to detect if the model is underfitting or overfitting, and impact of training data size the error.
-- It plots the training dataset and validation dataset error or accuracy against training set size.
-- scikit-learn: `sklearn.learning_curve.learning_curve`
-  - Uses stratified k-fold cross-validation by default if output is binary or multiclass (preserves percentage of samples in each class)
-  - Note: `sklearn.model_selection.learning_curve` in v0.18

-#### Model Debugging

-- Filter on failed predictions and manually look for patterns.
-  - Data problems (eg, many variants for same word)
-  - Labeling errors (eg, data mislabelled)
-  - Under/over-represented subclasses (eg, too many examples of one type)
-  - Discriminating information is not captured in features (eg, customer location)
-- This helps pivot on target, key attributes, and failure type, and build histograms of error counts.

-    ```py
-    pred = clf.predict(train[col])
-    error_df = test[pred != test['target']]
-    ```

-#### Regularization

-- Motivation: Overfitting often caused by overly-complex models capturing idiosyncrasies in training set.
-- Regularization: Adding penalty score for complexity to cost function. $\text{cost}_{reg} = \text{cost} + \frac{\alpha}{2}\text{penalty}$
-- Idea: Large weights corresponds to higher complexity.
-- Two standard types:
-  - L1 regularization, Lasso
-  - L2 regularization, Ridge

-#### Model Tuning

-##### Training Data Tuning

-- If training set too small, then Sample and Label more data if possible
-- If training set biased against or missing some important scenarios, then Sample and Label more data for those scenarios if possible.
-- If it is not easy to sample or label more, then consider creating synthetic data (duplication or techniques like SMOTE)
-- IMPORTANT: Training data doesn't need to be exactly representative, but yor test set does.

-##### Feature Set Tuning

-- Add features that help capture pattern classes of errors
-- Try different transformations of the same feature.
-  - Example: Square the values of a feature.
-- Apply dimensionality reduction to reduce impact of weak features.

-##### Feature Extraction

-- Maps data into smaller feature space that captures the bulk of the information in the data
-  - a.k.a data compression
-- Motivation:
-  - Improves computational efficiency
-  - Reduces curse of dimensionality
-- Techniques
-  - Principle component analysis (PCA)
-    - It is unsupervised linear approach to feature extraction
-    - Finds pattern based on correlations between features
-    - Constructs principal components: orthogonal axes in directions of maximum variance.
-    - scikit-learn: `sklearn.decomposition.PCA`

-        ```py
-        pca = PCA(n_components=2)
-        X_train_pca = pca.fit_transform(X_train_std)
-        lr = LogisticRegression()
-        lr.fit(X_train_pca)
-        ```

-  - Linear discriminant analysis (LDA)
-    - A supervised linear approach to feature extraction
-    - Transforms to subspace that maximizes class separability
-    - Assumes data is normally distributed
-    - Used for dimensionality reduction of features
-    - Can reduce to at most #classes-1 components
-    - scikit-learn: `sklearn.discriminant_analysis.LinearDiscriminantAnalysis`
-  - Kernel versions of these for fundamentally non-linear data

-##### Model Tuning: Bagging/Boosting

-Feature extraction and selection are relatively manual processes.
-Bagging and boosting are automated or semi-automated approaches to determining which features to include.

-- Bagging (Bootstrapping Aggregation)
-  - Generate a group of weak learners that when combined together generate higher accuracy
-  - Reduces variance
-  - Keeps bias the same
-  - sklearn:
-    - `sklearn.ensemble.BaggingClassifier`
-    - `sklearn.ensemble.BaggingRegressor`

-- Boosting
-  - Assign strengths to each weak learner
-  - Iteratively train learners using misclassified examples by previous weak learners.
-  - It is used for models that have a high bias and accepts weights on individual samples
-  - sklearn:
-    - sklearn.ensemble.AdaBoostClassifier
-    - sklearn.ensemble.AdaBoostRegressor
-    - sklearn.ensemble.GradientBoostingClassifier
-  - XGBoost library

-## Aspects to be considered

-1. ### Overfitting

-    Informally, overfitting typically occurs when we try to fit a complex model with an inadequate amount of training data.
-And overfitting model uses its ability to capture complex patterns by being great at predicting lots and lots of specific data samples or areas of local variation in the training set.
-But it often misses seeing global patterns in the training set that would help it generalize well on the unseen test set.

-2. ### Underfitting

-    The model is too simple for the actual trends that are present in the data.
-It doesn't even do well on the training data and thus, is not at all likely to generalize well to test data.

-- To avoid these, the below points would help:
-  1. First, try to draw the data with respect to the labels and try to figure out the relationship between, whether its linear, quadratic, polynomial and so on.
-  2. Reduce the number of features.
-     1. Manually select which features to keep.
-     2. Use a model selection algorithm.
-  3. Regularization
-     1. Keep all the features, but reduce the magnitude of parameters.
-     - It works well when there are a lot of slightly useful features.

 ## ML Data Readiness

 - ML data readiness is the capability to evaluate readiness, or worthiness, of datasets for use in an ML based predictive solution.